sictweb/bti425-2020/notes/angular-debug-intro.md

 ### Augury for Chrome browser

 A Chrome browser *extension* can be added to support app inspection.
-The extension was created by the Rangle.io and the Angular teams.
+The extension was created by the Rangle.io and Angular teams.

 Read about it here; it includes how-to info about installation and use:
 [Angular Augury](https://augury.rangle.io/)